-The beginnings of viticulture took place in Uruguay later than in the other countries in South America
+Viticulture began later in Uruguay than in other countries in South America

-, The first vines did not turn out until the middle of the 17th century Spain
+, The first vines were not grown until the middle of the 17th century Spain

 introduced.
-However, commercial viticulture did not begin until around 1870, when immigrants from the French Basque Country and Italy set up the first major vineyards.
-One of the most important pioneers is the Frenchman Pascual Harriague
+Commercial viniculture did not begin until around 1870, when immigrants from the French Basque Country and Italy planted the first larger vineyards.
+The Frenchman Pascual is one of the most important pioneers Harriague

-(1819-1894), who founded this year near Salto in the district of the same name the winery "La Caballada" and planted by him brought red grape variety Tannat on about 200 hectares of vineyards.
-Therefore, according to him, she is also called Harriague here.
-Today, over 100 years old Tannat vines exist in Uruguay.
+(1819-1894), who founded the winery "La Caballada" near Salto in the district of the same name and planted the red grape variety Tannat he brought with him on around 200 hectares of vineyards.
+That is why she is also referred to here as Harriague.
+Today there are over a hundred years of tannate vines in Uruguay.

-The relatively humid, subtropical climate is influenced by the Atlantic Ocean and is very well suited to winemaking with warm summers and enough rainfall.
-In 2012, the vineyard covered 9,000 hectares on mostly loose sandy and loamy soil.
-These were used 95% for the wine production with 962,000 hectoliters.
-After Argentina
+The relatively humid, subtropical climate is influenced by the Atlantic and with warm summers and sufficient rainfall is very suitable for viticulture.
+In 2012, the vineyard area covered 9,000 hectares on mostly loose sand and clay soils.
+95% of these were used for wine production with 962,000 hectoliters.
+To Argentina

-Uruguay has the second highest per capita consumption of wine in South America at 25 liters a year.
-On the remaining 5% of the vineyard will be table grapes
+Uruguay has the second highest per capita consumption of wine in South America with 25 liters per year.
+Be on the remaining 5% of the vineyard table grapes

 generated.
-About 60% of the vineyards are located in the south of the country at the mouth of the Rio de la Plata around the capital Montevideo in the districts Canelones, San José and Montevideo.
-The remaining 40% are distributed across the country in the form of smaller islands.
-In 1992, five areas were simply designated as southern, southwestern, central, northwestern and northern regions.
-75% of red wine is cultivated to 25% white wine.
-The Rebsortenspiegel 2010 (Satistics Kym Anderson
+Around 60% of the vineyards can be found in the south of the country at the mouth of the Rio de la Plata around the capital Montevideo in the districts of Canelones, San José and Montevideo.
+The remaining 40% are spread across the country in the form of smaller islands.
+In 1992, five areas simply referred to as the southern, southwestern, central, northwestern and northern regions were introduced.
+75% red wine and 25% white wine are cultivated.
+The grape variety index 2010 (Satstistik Kym Anderson

-The "Instituto Nacional de Vitivinicultura" (INAVI) was founded in 1987 by some winemakers as a private authority, which strives to promote and control the quality of wine.
+The "Instituto Nacional de Vitivinicultura" (INAVI) was founded in 1987 by some winegrowers as a private authority that endeavors to promote and control wine quality.
 The wines are divided into two classes.
-To 90% are simple, pink "VC" (Vino Comun) mixed white wine and red wine grapes (mostly Moscatel Hamburgo, Isabella, Torrontés) produced in balloons or bottles Tetra pack
+90% simple, pink "VC" (Vino Comun) mixed from white wine and red wine grapes (mostly Moscatel Hamburgo, Isabella, Torrontés) are produced, in balloon bottles or Tetra pack

-be bottled.
-Only 10% are the quality wines
+be filled.
+They are only 10% quality wines

-"VCPs" (Vinos de Calidad Preferente), which must be made from European Vitis vinifera vines and can only be bottled with 0.75 l volume or less.
+"VCP" (Vinos de Calidad Preferente), which must have been made from European Vitis vinifera vines and may only be filled in bottles with a volume of 0.75 l or less.